forsbergplustwo/partner-metrics/README.md

 bin/rake
 ```

+*Note: As uploads use S3, you'll need to add details to the .env file for them to work.
+Alternatively, [replace S3 with ActiveStorage](https://github.com/forsbergplustwo/partner-metrics/issues/20).*

 ## Contributing
-We'd love for you to contribute to Partner Metrics, join us in making it better!
+We'd love for you to contribute join us in making it better!

 The codebase could use some updates, so small PRs improving small things like code structure, readability and test of simple scenarios are more than welcome.
 It would be great to build up the test suite to make future development easier for everyone.